Sometimes when students asked how old I was

 miles away.

-Certainly there were discoveries and assassinations and victories and catastrophes
+On that day there were discoveries and catastrophes, victories and defeats elsewhere

 one thing one thing one thing